 Intellect is committed to ensuring our work is accessible to as many people as possible.
-We try to adopt current best practices and we are working towards full compliance with level AA of the Web Content Accessibility Guidelines 2.0 (WCAG).
+To this end, Intellect follows the accessibility guidelines published by the World Wide Web Consortium with the long-term aim of full compliance to Level AA of the Web Content Accessibility Guidelines (WCAG) 2.1.

+Intellect is proud to be an ASPIREverified publisher.
 Our website has been trialled and tested to ensure accessibility and we welcome any feedback on user experiences.
-Please contact us at firstname.lastname@example.org with any suggestions.
+Please contact Mareike at firstname.lastname@example.org with any suggestions.

 Most modern web browsers offer the ability to customize settings such as font size.
 To find out more about your browser’s accessibility options, select it from the list below:

 We provide text-alternative descriptions for many images used on our website.

 Our website is built with a responsive design so that it will adapt and reflow according to the device and browser size that you are using.